nawabahmadreshi/documentation/pages/features/deeplink-mobile-site.md

 - **Clicks:** a user clicked on the Deepview CTA
 - **Installs:** a user installed the app for the first time
 - **Upgrades:** a user re-opened or upgraded the app from a previous version

+Only users who do not have the app will go through this flow.
+You can view the total counts and conversion rate from each step on this chart.

 {% elsif page.support %}